Zmuhammad/alien-invasion-game/README.md

 # alien-invasion-game
-new attribute gonna add by
+new attribute gonna add by     ... we're working on it